KhairulAzry/e-leaves/README.md

 Final note before I go into installation instructions:

 There are quiet few warnings, I don't think they will affect the code functionality.
-Also, it was written using old deprecated functions like mysql_query and its likes.
+Also, it was written using old deprecated functions like mysqli_query and its likes.
 Last but not least, It uses the old PHP mail function.
 So, use at your own risk!

 ==================